map555/Winter2020-8INF700/README.md

 - Hour and weather

-- Spotify music (a Spotify prenium account is required to play Spotify's music on your Pi)
+- Spotify music (a Spotify premium account is required to play Spotify's music on your Pi)

 - Alarm clock